cghdev/cloud-dl/README.md

 # cloud-dl

-Bash script to manage files on owncloud via webdav. cloud-dl allows list, upload, download, delete, move, create and share files.
+Bash script to manage files on owncloud via webdav. cloud-dl allows you to list, upload, download, delete, move, create and share files.

 Tested in: